darkodemic/web-jwt/README.md

 # web-jwt
-Simple package to create JWT tokens in browser
+Simple package to create JWT tokens in browser.

+Package is WIP.